 - The service controlled infection risk well.
 Staff used equipment and control measures to protect patients, themselves and others from infection.
 They kept equipment and the premises visibly clean. - There was an organisational infection control policy which was in date and had a review date.
-There was an infection control lead nurse for the organisation. - Each location worked to the policies of the NHS provider where they were based for hand hygiene and use of personal protective equipment (PPE).
-The host trust policies were available on the providers shared drive.
+There was an infection control lead nurse for the organisation.

-- The service had links with the trust's infection prevention and control nurse if they needed any advice about a patient. - Infection control incidents were recorded on the providers incident recording system and these incidents were reviewed and appropriate actions taken - There were clinical spot checks on staff to check that they were using correct PPE, hand hygiene and the use of single use equipment. - There were hand gel stations in the waiting areas and the scan rooms with posters reminding staff and patients to clean their hands.
+- Each location worked to the policies of the NHS provider where they were based for hand hygiene and use of personal protective equipment (PPE).
+The host trust policies were available on the providers shared drive. - The service had links with the trust's infection prevention and control nurse if they needed any advice about a patient. - Infection control incidents were recorded on the providers incident recording system and these incidents were reviewed and appropriate actions taken. - There were clinical spot checks on staff to check that they were using correct PPE, hand hygiene and the use of single use equipment. - There were hand gel stations in the waiting areas and the scan rooms with posters reminding staff and patients to clean their hands.
 PPE was plentiful around the department and was in every scan room and we saw that staff used it. - We observed two ultrasound scans being conducted on patients.
 Staff followed good hand hygiene practices, washing their hands before and after using disposable gloves.
-We observed staff cleaning the ultrasound machines and probes, and the examination couch. - The scan rooms had laminated posters setting out which types of wipes could be used for different types of cleaning (general, high level, and ultrasound probe cleaning).
-In addition, the rooms contained wipes used to clean equipment after being used on infectious patients. - The curtains were disposable, and we saw that they were in date. - Staff told us that if they knew an infectious patient would be coming to the department as this was included as part of the referral form.
+We observed staff cleaning the ultrasound machines and probes, and the examination couch - The scan rooms had laminated posters setting out which types of wipes could be used for different types of cleaning (general, high level, and ultrasound probe cleaning).
+In addition, the rooms contained wipes used to clean equipment after being used on infectious patients. - Staff told us that if they knew an infectious patient would be coming to the department as this was included as part of the referral form.
 They would schedule them for the start or end of the day.
 The room would then be fully decontaminated before it could be used for other patients.
-If the infectious patient was an inpatient, staff told us that they would likely carry out the scan on the ward to reduce the risk of infection to any patients in the department. - A decontamination daily checklist was in every scan room which showed whether appropriate cleaning had taken place.
-The checklist included details of whether the examination bed, chair, foot stool, scanning equipment, suction and oxygen had been cleaned, we saw that this had been completed.
+If the infectious patient was an inpatient, staff told us that they would likely carry out the scan on the ward to reduce the risk of infection to any patients in the department. - Clinical waste disposal pathways were displayed in each scan room, including information about disposing of single use items.

+A decontamination daily checklist was in every scan room which showed whether appropriate cleaning had taken place.
+The checklist included details of whether the examination bed, chair, foot stool, scanning equipment, suction and oxygen had been cleaned, this was up to date on the day of the inspection.